hanoak/contentstack-webhook-verify/README.md

 **❌ "Invalid signature" errors:**

-- Verify you're using the correct header name (`X-Contentstack-Request-Signature`)
+- Verify you're using the correct header name.
+Contentstack sends `X-Contentstack-Request-Signature`(pascal case).
+However, In Express.js & Next.js, the default behavior is `x-contentstack-request-signature`(all lower-cased).
+So, depending upon your implementation, make sure the name of this header to be correct.
 - Ensure the request body hasn't been modified
 - Check if you're using the correct Contentstack region